Social Skills Activities for Autistic Children: A Parent's Guide

 Illustration representing social skills activities for autistic children

-Clinical Insight from Jennifer Harbour, M.S., BCBA: "In my 20+ years of working with autistic children, I've seen that social skills development is one of the most rewarding areas of growth.
-With my background in Early Childhood Development and specialization in verbal behavior, I focus on making social learning natural and enjoyable.
-Every child can develop meaningful connections when we meet them where they are and build on their interests and strengths."
+Clinical Insight from Jennifer Harbour, M.S., BCBA: "In my 20+ years of experience, I've seen that social skills development is rewarding.
+I focus on making social learning natural.
+Every child can develop meaningful connections.
+We meet them where they are and build on their strengths."

 Understanding Social Skills in Autism